helenaferdy/helenaferdy.github.io/_posts/2025-06-11-palo-sdwan.md

 <br>

-And finally we can create the VPN Cluster with Hub and Spoke type, add all the devices following their roles and hit commit & push
+And finally we can create the VPN Cluster with Hub and Spoke type, add all the devices according to their roles and hit commit & push

 ![x](/static/2025-06-11-palo-sdwan/19.png)